Master Your Golf Swing Sequence: Step-by-Step Guide

 correct club head position and shaft lean

-Position the clubhead directly behind the ball at the address.
+Position the clubhead directly behind the golf ball at the address.
 The shaft leaning toward the target shouldn’t be more than 1-2 inches from your belt buckle.
 If the club gets ahead of the body, the transition between backswing and downswing may not be smooth.
 That will make the shot curve away from the target.
 It may also cause digging.

 Step 4.
 Proper posture for addressing the ball